The Myth of Biological

 causation justifies the otherwise unjustifiable use of biological

 therapies.
-And the biological therapies justify the existence of
+And the biological therapies justify the existence

 psychiatry as a medical specialty distinguishable from psychology